Dot plot or heatmap of average gene expression in each identity

 Numeric.
 The gap between the legends and the dot plot or heatmap.
 This parameter sets the value in the global options of

 ht_opt, so it will affect allHeatmapobjects in the same R session.
-Use ComplexHeatmap::ht_opt(RESET =TRUE) to restore default parameters.- output.data
+Use ComplexHeatmap::ht_opt(RESET =TRUE) to restore default parameters.- heatmap.width

 Logical.
 If